fw-dev/useful_dashboard_info/README.md

 # Changelog

+07-Aug-2020 (v45)
+- made the check-in days panel use log2 for the y-axis, smoothing out peaks in data

 06-Aug-2020 (v44)
 - adjusted health status such that devices that have not checked in are considered "Ok" instead of "Error"
 - fixed the client query to return all device types; not just desktop devices - which makes device counts accurate across all the client metrics.